 Marriage registration in Germany

-Marriage.
-Such a beautiful word to say but so difficult to commit to as well.
-Numerous are the hardships a marriage has to endure.
+Marriage is commitment.
+Marriage has to endure many hardships.
 However, perhaps none of them is as difficult as having your marriage recognized in Germany.

 This post aims at clarifying exactly how you can do that, and what documents you will need to achieve marriage registration in Germany.

 Here are some tips on how to go out getting your marriage recognized without feeling completely deflated.

 Before starting the process in Germany